 dropbox.com— see https://help.smoothwall.net/Latest/Content/modules/guardian3/cgi-bin/guardian/authexceptions.htm

 - Create an Allow web filter policy for the Dropbox domains listed in this article — https://www.dropbox.com/en/help/217.

 - Move this policy above any file and image hosting block policies you may have in the Web filter policies table, as Dropbox is part of these categories.

 Tip: It is best to terminate the program, set up your Authentication exception, and restart the program.
-If you are using SSL Login, this should not be a problem although you will need to ensure that your users have logged in to authenticate their browsing session.
+If you are using SSL Login, this should not be a problem although you need to ensure that your users have logged in to authenticate their browsing session.

 Dropbox Application Configuration

-You will need to set your proxy settings manually in the application by right clicking on the Dropbox icon on the top right task bar once installed.
+You need to set your proxy settings manually in the application by right clicking on the Dropbox icon on the top right task bar once installed.